Oops and Daisies

 • Shop

-• Work With Me To Tell Your Story
+• Work With Me

 What I Wish People Told Me About Having a Second Kid

-January 26, 2018 by lizsfhall@gmail.com
+January 26, 2018 by Liz SanFilippo Hall

-That said though, 2017 was a year of adjustment in so many ways… and for me, it was a lot about learning how to be a mother to not just one, but two kids.
-People weren’t kidding when they said that adding a second kid to the mix isn’t doubling the work, but at least quadrupling it.
+That said though, 2017 was a year of adjustment in so many ways, and, for me, it was a lot about learning how to be a mother to not just one, but two kids.
+People weren’t kidding when they said that adding a second kid to the mix isn’t doubling the work, but, at least, quadrupling it.

 Our first family photo after baby boy was born.

 I’m a gal of routine.
-I like structure, and plans.
-And I like to know what to expect… and when it comes to kids?
+I like structure and plans.
+And I also like to know what to expect… and when it comes to kids?
 HA!
 Well, with one kid, we had a pretty darn good routine down, at least after awhile.
 So much so that I would time block her naps so I’d know how’d I spend them (and yes, sometimes I even time-blocked in a nap for myself.)

 Except with two kids it felt like routine flew out the window, especially early on.